peterh/liner/README.md

 terminal is not pretending to be a VT100, change it.
 Liner also support Windows.

+Liner is intended for use by cross-platform applications.
+Therefore, the decision was made to write it in pure Go, avoiding cgo, for ease of cross compilation.
+Furthermore, features only supported on some platforms have been intentionally omitted.
+For example, Ctrl-Z is "suspend" on Unix, but "EOF" on Windows.
+In the interest of making an application behave the same way on every supported platform, Ctrl-Z is ignored by Liner.

 Liner is released under the X11 license (which is similar to the new BSD license).